 Deputy Secretary of Labor Chris Lu discusses his takeaways from meeting with the great Stevie Wonder and hundreds of other dedicated leading accessibility "stars" at last month's International Technology and Persons with Disabilities Conference (CSUN).
 As he notes, "our commitment to accessible technology is about basic civil rights, as well as the collective productivity of America’s workforce...employers, technology vendors and tech users with disabilities must all work together to raise awareness and educate one another about accessible workplace technology issues, most of which can be easily solved."

->>Hello, and welcome to PEAT Talks, the virtual speaker series from the Partnership on Employment & Accessible Technology.
-On every third Thursday of the month, PEAT Talks showcases various organizations and individuals whose work and innovations are advancing accessible technology in the workplace.
+Hello and welcome to PEAT Talks, the virtual speaker series from the Partnership on Employment and Accessible Technology.
+On every third Thursday of the month, PEAT Talks showcases various organizations on individuals whose work and innovations are advancing accessible technology in the workplace.
 My name is Christa Beal.
-I'm a member of the PEAT team and I'll be hosting this today's talk.
+I'm a member of the PEAT Team and I'll be hosting today's talk.

 We asked employers if their company uses online pre-employment testing as part of the hiring process.
 Results of our on-going poll are available below.

 We asked people what they think the biggest barrier is to making online job applications accessible to people with disabilities.
 Results of our on-going poll are available below.

 We asked companies if they use social media as part of the eRecruiting process.
 Results of our on-going poll are available below.